kameron-h/kameron-h/README.md

 ### Hi there 👋

 - Hi, I’m @kameron-h AKA Kameron.
 He/Him/His pronouns.
-- I’m interested in web & mobile development.
+- I’m an aspiring Full-Stack Web Developer.
-- I’m a Junior in college at the moment.
+- I’m a Junior studying Computer Science at Florida International University.
 - How to reach me: I am on LinkedIn at https://www.linkedin.com/in/kameron-h/

 <!--